 - Extends patient card validity from one year to two years.
 This means that registered patients will only be required to renew their patient cards every two years.

 - Award additional Dispensary Registration Certificates for priority licensing for additional non-profit dispensaries based on geographic areas where a previous dispensary moved from and is 25 miles from another dispensary.

 Qualifying Medical Conditions: Cancer, Glaucoma, Human Immunodeficiency Virus (HIV), Acquired Immune Deficiency Syndrome (AIDS), Hepatitis C, Amyotrophic Lateral Sclerosis (ALS), Crohn’s disease, Agitation of Alzheimer’s disease, PTSD, A chronic or debilitating disease or medical condition or the treatment for a chronic or debilitating disease or medical condition that causes: Cachexia or wasting syndrome; Severe and chronic pain; Severe nausea, Seizures, including those characteristics of epilepsy; Severe or persistent muscle spasms, including those characteristics of multiple sclerosis.

-Arizona Recreational Marijuana Overview: The Smart and Safe Act initiative will appear on the November ballot as Prop 207.
-Prop 207, which aims to legalize cannabis for adult-use in Arizona, has officially been approved by Secretary of State Katie Hobbs, and if voted into law by state residents, will allow the following:
+Arizona Recreational Marijuana Overview: The Smart and Safe Act initiative appeared and was passed through the November ballot as Prop 207.
+Prop 207, which aims to legalize cannabis for adult-use in Arizona, has officially been approved by Secretary of State Katie Hobbs.
+Prop 207 allowed the following: